What to do When Your Ex Makes Custody Exchanges a Nightmare

 2. Find a secure, public location for child exchanges.
 While a parking lot is a neutral space, a police station, courthouse, or even a library can intimidate an angry ex into behaving herself.
 You can even find a supervised exchange center, where a psychologist or law enforcement officer acts as a neutral third-party who deals with each parent separately.

-3. Take a witness or make a recording.
+3. Bring a witness or make a recording.
 You can’t always take a friend or family member with you for a custody exchange.
-That’s why more parents today wear body cameras or use their phones to make recordings.
-Knowing they’re on tape helps keep abusive people from acting out.
+That’s why more parents today use their phones to make recordings.
+Knowing they’re on video helps keep abusive people from acting out.
 Evidence of abuse can be used for protective orders or as evidence during family court proceedings.
 (States have their own laws on recording conversations though, so talk to a lawyer before using a body cam or voice recorder.)

-If your ex’s behavior crosses into physical abuse or credible threats, you might be able to secure a restraining order you can use to create additional safeguards, like requesting that she pay for supervised custody exchanges.
+If your ex’s behavior crosses into physical abuse or credible threats, you may be able to secure a restraining order you can use to create additional safeguards, like requesting that she pay for supervised custody exchanges.
+But this is only a last resort because you don’t want your kids to think ill of their other parent (really, you don’t).

 Join Our Dads Rights Email Community!